-I welcome publication of the Judicial Diversity Forum’s combined statistical report.
+I welcome publication of the Judicial Diversity Forum’s combined statistical report (external link, opens in a new tab).
 It brings together data on the diversity of the judiciary, judicial appointments and from the relevant professional bodies (the Law Society, the Bar Council and the Chartered Institute of Legal Executives (CILEx).

 The report shows improvements over time in the representation of both female and ethnic minority members of the judiciary.
 It shows that, compared with judges, a higher proportion of magistrates are women, or BAME.
 It is clear, however, that further progress is needed, particularly at more senior levels.

 The report is a significant step towards the provision of a comprehensive, single data source.
 While previous reports have looked only at the diversity of the technically eligible pool, this report shows that those who apply for judicial roles have considerably more legal experience than the minimum required by statute – on average 15 years for roles requiring five years minimum, and 25 years for those requiring seven years (usually the more senior judicial roles).
 Ethnic minority and female representation is lower for more experienced and for more senior members of the profession.